pb-stack/pb-stack.github.io/index.md

 Currently based in Amstelveen, Netherlands.
 Having recently relocated, I hope to work with new clients, problems, growth sectors, and a unique environment.

-Across a portfolio of $4+$ years of engagements, I have designed, sold, and deployed Industry 4.0 solutions, ranging from robotic automation and AMR fleets to full-stack WMS/ERP integrations initiatives.
-My projects are focused on driving $3$ to $5$ times throughput gains and $30$ to $50$ percent cost reductions for Fortune 500 and high-growth clients in e-commerce, pharma, automotive, and manufacturing.
-Merging deep systems thinking and structured problem solving with hands-on execution across hardware, software, and commercial strategy, I am uniquely positioned to convert operational challenges into opportunities for growth
+Across a portfolio of 4+ years of engagements, I have designed, sold, and deployed Industry 4.0 solutions, ranging from robotic automation and AMR fleets to full-stack WMS/ERP integrations initiatives.
+My projects are focused on driving 3-5 X throughput gains and 30%-50% cost reductions for Fortune 500 and high-growth clients in e-commerce, pharma, automotive, and manufacturing.
+Merging deep systems thinking and structured problem solving with hands-on execution across hardware, software, and commercial strategy, I am uniquely positioned to convert operational challenges into opportunities for growth.

 I hold a Master's Engineering degree from the University of Cambridge, where I was a recipient of the St. John’s-Darwin Research Award.
 During my time at Cambridge, I completed consulting placements with leading firms including Kohler Mira, Thales, Bastion Therapeutics, and Kettle Foods, delivering commercialization strategies and operational improvements.
 I also hold an advanced diploma in Renewable Energy and Policy and trained as an Electrical/Electronics Engineer in my bachelor's degree.